Emma is a Swedish university student and fiction writer with a particular love for language and the written word.

 - (Optional) Cookies may be decorated with icing, though personally I find them just as good without.

-If you try this recipe, let me know how it came out below!
+If you try this recipe, let me know!
 I hope you enjoy these homemade Swedish gingerbread cookies.

 © 2016 Emma Lindhagen